quicwg/multipath/draft-ietf-quic-multipath.md

 a new path by initiating path validation, both sides need at least one Connection ID (see {{Section 5.1.1 of QUIC-TRANSPORT}}), which is associated with an unused Path ID.

-If the transport parameter "initial_max_paths" is negotiated as N, and the client is already actively using N paths, the limit is reached.
+If the transport parameter "initial_max_client_paths" is negotiated as N, and the client is already actively using N client initiated paths, the limit is reached.
 If the client wants to start a new path, it has to retire one of the established paths.
+The limit N can be extended by MAX_CLIENT_PATHS frames.

+Paths MAY be initiated by the server is the "initial_max_server_paths" is negotiated.
+Servers MUST not initiate new paths is the current number of active server initiated path is larger that the negotiated limit.
+That limit can be extended by MAX_SERVER_PATHS frames.

-When the multipath option is negotiated, clients that want to use an additional path MUST first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames described in
+When the multipath option is negotiated, endpoints that want to use an additional path MUST first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames described in
 {{Section 8.2 of QUIC-TRANSPORT}}, unless it has previously validated